overhangio/tutor/docs/configuration.rst

 Optional features
 ~~~~~~~~~~~~~~~~~

-Some optional features may be activated or deactivated during the interactive configuration step (``tutor config save``).
+Some optional features may be activated or deactivated during the interactive configuration step (``tutor config save -i``).

 SSL/TLS certificates for HTTPS access
 *************************************